“What should I be doing today that only I can do?”

 You can do that today.

-If you’re a senior pastor, here is my humble suggestion of 5 things that only you can do.
+Here is my humble suggestion of 5 things that only a senior pastor can do.

 There’s only one person who leads your church.
 It is God’s church, right?
 So how do you know what decisions your church needs to make?
 Too many of us make too many decisions without hearing from the CEO.
 Where to go?
 What’s next?
 Vision is a picture of the future.
 Senior Pastor, you’re the one that responsibility rests on.
 You’re the one who needs to hear from God (CEO) and see the future.
 It can only be you.
 You need to value that time with God, hearing from God is the single most important thing in your schedule.
 Don’t miss it!
 Don’t blow it off!
 Hear from God and see the future!
 You’re the only one that can do that!